ProgrammingNinja19/Scaler_Campanion/Copy Constructors, Deep Copy, and Inheritance in Java.md

 ### Constructor Calls in Inheritance
 When a subclass is instantiated, constructors of its parent class(es) are invoked automatically to ensure proper initialization:

-If the subclass constructor does not explicitly invoke a parent constructor, the default (no-argument) constructor of the parent is called【4:12†transcript.txt】【4:19†transcript.txt】.
+If the subclass constructor does not explicitly invoke a parent constructor, the default (no-argument) constructor of the parent is called.
 ### Private Members
 Although private members are inherited, they are not accessible directly in the derived class.
-They require getters and setters for access【4:2†transcript.txt】.
+They require getters and setters for access.

 ## Conclusion
 Understanding these concepts is fundamental to managing object life cycles and improving software architecture in Java.
 Proper use of copy constructors helps in precise memory management, while leveraging deep and shallow copies appropriately prevents potential bugs.
 Inheritance facilitates code reuse, making your codebase easier to maintain and extend.